Thomasorus/botoz/README.md

 - Create an xml file with the `<item>` part prefilled with the metadata found inside an existing mp3 file, then update the main xml file.
 - Create an xml file with the `<channel>` part automatically written from the config file.

 ## How to use

-Botoz3000 needs some configuration steps before being used.
+BOTOZ needs some configuration steps before being used.
 Once they are done, those configurations steps can be reused indefinitely.

 ### The `config.py` file